Yarn Types {Everything You Need To Know!}

 Yarn Fibers And Composition

-There are many different types of fibres to choose from, including wool, acrylic, cotton, merino, cashmere, alpaca, and a blend of these.
+There are many different types of fibers to choose from, including wool, acrylic, cotton, merino, cashmere, alpaca, and a blend of these.

-For beginners, I would recommend starting with a natural woollen yarn, or wool blend yarn.
+For beginners, I would recommend starting with a natural woolen yarn, or wool blend yarn.

-This fibre is incredibly versatile and easy to work with, and overall has slightly more stretch than yarns such as cotton or acrylic.
+This fiber is incredibly versatile and easy to work with and overall has slightly more stretch than yarns such as cotton or acrylic.

 Wool blend yarns are also relatively cost-effective, making them an economical choice for trying out new projects.

-Tip: choose a contrasting colour to the shade of your knitting needles – it will make it easier for you to distinguish between knitting needles and your work!
+Tip: Choose a contrasting color to the shade of your knitting needles – it will make it easier for you to distinguish between knitting needles and your work!

-Acrylic is used by many makers as it is cheap, comes in a variety of colours and is widely available.
+Acrylic is used by many makers as it is cheap, comes in a variety of colors, and is widely available.

 Acrylic is not as breathable or as absorbent as wool, but it’s machine washable and tough.